The tree packing conjecture for trees of almost linear maximum degree

 We conclude that with probability at least $1-n^{-9}$, either we are not in $\cE$ or

 Taking the union bound over choices of $v$, and since as observed $\cE$ a.a.s.\ occurs, we conclude that a.a.s.\ we have~\ref{A:parleavesSpread}. \end{proof}

 For~\ref{A:SpecLeavesCover} we have to work a bit harder.
 Fix a vertex $v\in V(H_0)$.
-In order for a vertex $x\in\SpecLeaves_s$ to contribute to the sum in~\ref{A:SpecLeavesCover}, two things have to happen.
-First, we have to embed $\NBH_{G_s}(x)$ to vertices of $\NBH_{H_{s-1}}(v)$ and not embed any vertex of $G'_s$ to $v$ (we say we create $x$ covering $v$).
+In order for a vertex $x\in\SpecLeaves_s$ to contribute to the sum in~\ref{A:SpecLeavesCover} (we say $x$ is \ $\SpecLeaves$ covering $v$; more generally if we have a given embedding of some guest graphs and a given host graph $H$ in the middle of the process, we say $x$ is $\SpecLeaves$ covering $v$ if the neighbours of $x$ are embedded to neighbours of $v$ in the current host graph and $v$ is not in the image of the guest graph containing $x$), two things have to happen.
+First, we have to embed $\NBH_{G_s}(x)$ to vertices of $\NBH_{H_{s-1}}(v)$ and not embed any vertex of $G'_s$ to $v$ (we say we create $x$ covering $v$ if this happens).
 Second, we have to not use any of the edges from $v$ to the embedded neighbours of $x$ in the remaining stages of \PackingProcess\ (we say we lose $x$ covering $v$ if this happens).